-Characteristics of the scheme:
+Characteristics of the scheme

-- Works are restricted to like-for-like replacement of worn road surface, with all works restricted to made-ground on the M876 carriageway surface. - Works are programmed to only take 7-nights to complete on a rolling programme, with the aim being to complete the noisiest works by 23:00.
+- The total working area is less than 1 ha. - Works are restricted to like-for-like replacement of worn road surface, with all works restricted to made-ground on the A68 carriageway surface. - Works are programmed to only take 1-night to complete, with the aim being to complete the noisiest works by 23:00. - No works are required within Jed Water / Raven Burn (Kaim Burn confluence to Teviot Water), which is spanned by the A68 within the scheme extents, therefore there will be no change in the hydrological regime or water quality within Jed Water / Raven Burn (Kaim Burn confluence to Teviot Water).

-- Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide this part of the M876 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.
+- Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No INNS, invasive native perennials, or injurious flowering plant species have been recorded within the scheme extents. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide this part of the A68 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.

-Location of the scheme:
+Location of the scheme